 New York laws stipulate that any bricklayer who sustains an injury on the job site or develops medical conditions because of exposure at work can file a worker’s compensation claim.
 Also, the worker may be eligible for other benefits besides the Worker’s Compensation by bringing a lawsuit or filing a claim against third parties accountable for their illness or injuries.

 In case you sustained injuries or developed an illness due to an accident or incident at your job site, an experienced attorney can represent your case to make sure you receive your rightful compensation.
 The attorneys at Rosenberg, Minc, Falkoff & Wolff, LLP are highly skilled and knowledgeable on bricklayer injury claims and have assisted numerous construction workers in successfully claiming damages.
-Contact us today at (347) 504-1246 for a free consultation.
+Contact us today at 212-344-1000 or contact us online.